magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Messages of kind `5` ("file data bytes") consist solely of file data.
 A single data message MUST NOT exceed 65536 bytes (65KiB) including the single byte for "kind" (so 65535 maximum payload bytes).
 Applications are free to choose how to fragment the file data so long as no single message is bigger than 65536 bytes.
-A good default to choose in 2022 is 16KiB (2^14 - 1 payload bytes)
+A good default to choose in 2022 is 16KiB (2^14 - 1 payload bytes).

-    XXX: what is a good default?
-Dilation doesn't give guidance either...
+Note the above considerations are to do with `kind=5` file-data messages only.

 When sending a `DirectoryOffer` each individual file is preceded by a `FileOffer` message and ends with a `FileAcknowledge` message.
 However the rules about "wait for reply" no longer exist; that is, all file data MUST be immediately sent (the `FileOffer`s serve as a header).